 Introducing creatine

 A nutritional supplement, creatine is particularly popular with bodybuilders and athletes.
 Creatine naturally occurs in the human body, and scientists have found that it can effectively enhance exercise performance and lead to an increase in muscle mass, hence why athletes often turn to supplementation to help with their gym workouts.
 Additionally, studies have also revealed that creatine can reduce blood sugar levels and can even have a positive impact on cognition.
-So, as you can see, creatine can have many positive effects when taken responsibly and many gym enthusiasts are turning to it.
-But does it also cause hair loss?

 Understanding creatine and hair loss